GlistenFish/obsidian_git/运维/zabbix.md

 ### add hosts automaticly
 - auto find
 - auto register
+warning: These two cannot be used at the same time (They achieve the same function)

 | policy of auto-add |                                                                                        |                                                                      |
 | ------------------ | -------------------------------------------------------------------------------------- | -------------------------------------------------------------------- |